Forgery

 If you have a prior conviction for creating fake I.D’s, then you’ll be obligated to pay a mandatory fine of up to $250.

-Simple forgery Is when there is no property, services or other losses taken from the victim.
-A simple forgery charge can result in a fifth-degree felony, which is punishable by:
+Simple forgery Is when there is no property, services, or other losses taken from the victim.
+A simple forgery charge in Ohio can result in a fifth-degree felony, which is punishable by:

-If the victim suffered any type of loss, then the charges are enhanced to a fifth-degree felony.
-The penalties for a fifth-degree felony include:
+If the victim suffered any type of loss up to $7,500, then the charges are enhanced to a fifth-degree felony.
+The penalties for a fifth-degree forgery felony include:

-Cases of fraud involving an elderly person or disabled adult with losses of $37,000 or more are a second-degree felony.
-The maximum penalties for a second-degree felony include:
+Cases of fraud involving an elderly person or disabled adult with losses of $37,000 or more are bumped up to a second-degree felony.
+The maximum penalties for a second-degree forgery felony include:

 All crimes have a deadline known as the statute of limitations.
 It is essentially a time limit for prosecutors to file charges against a person for committing a crime.
 Once the statute of limitations has passed the court will bar the district attorney from filing charges.
 In Ohio, the statute of limitation for a misdemeanor forgery offense is two years.